-With the present Disclosure Report Deutsche Pfandbriefbank AG (pbb) implements the disclosure requirements under part 8 of Regulation (EU) No. 575/2013 (Capital Requirements Regulation; CRR) in conjunction with the Amendment Regulation (EU) 2019/876 (so-called CRR II) for pbb and its downstream affiliates (pbb Group) as of 31 December 2019. pbb is the parent company of the regulatory group as defined in section 10a (1) sentence 1 of the German Banking Act (KWG) in conjunction with article 11 et seq.
+With the present Disclosure Report Deutsche Pfandbriefbank AG (pbb) implements the disclosure requirements under part 8 of Regulation (EU) No. 575/2013 (Capital Requirements Regulation; CRR) in conjunction with the Amending Regulation (EU) 2019/876 (so-called CRR II) and the Amending Regulation (EU) 2020/873 (Amendments as a result of the COVID-19 pandemic) for pbb and its downstream affiliates (pbb Group) as of 31 December 2020. pbb is the parent company of the regulatory group as defined in section 10a (1) sentence 1 of the German Banking Act (KWG) in conjunction with article 11 et seq.
 CRR and is thus responsible for regulatory disclosure requirements.

 The disclosure requirements are set out in articles 431 to 455 CRR, additional requirements can be found in section 26a (1), sentence 1 of the German Banking Act (Kreditwesengesetz, "KWG").
-In order to comply with these disclosure requirements, pbb has voluntarily applied the disclosure formats of the EBA/GL/2016/11 guidelines of the European Banking Authority (EBA) on disclosure requirements under part 8 of the CRR as well as the EBA/GL/2017/01 guidelines on LCR disclosure to complement the disclosure of liquidity risk management under article 435 CRR. pbb has disclosed the EBA/GL/2018/10 guidelines on the disclosure of non-performing and forborne exposures in this Disclosure Report for the first time.
-On the other hand, the revised disclosure requirements according to part 8 of the CRR Amendment Regulation (CRR II) will only be applicable starting 28 June 2021.
+In order to comply with these disclosure requirements, pbb has voluntarily applied the disclosure formats of the EBA/GL/2016/11 guidelines of the European Banking Authority (EBA) on disclosure requirements under part 8 of the CRR as well as the EBA/GL/2017/01 guidelines on LCR disclosure to complement the disclosure of liquidity risk management under article 435 CRR.
+On the other hand, the revised disclosure requirements according to part 8 of the CRR Amending Regulation (CRR II) will only be applicable starting 28 June 2021.

-If a disclosure requirement necessitates the provision of information for the current and also for a previous reporting date (e.g. table EU OV1) or flow data for the reporting period (e.g. table EU CR8), pbb discloses this information in order to ensure better transparency and comparability of the disclosure tables as well as the uniformity of the Disclosure Report for the financial year 2019.

-pbb Deutsche Pfandbriefbank
+If a disclosure requirement necessitates the provision of information for the current and also for a previous reporting date (e.g. table EU OV1) or flow data for the reporting period (e.g. table EU CR8), pbb discloses this information in order to ensure better transparency and comparability of the disclosure tables as well as the uniformity of the Disclosure Report for the financial year 2020 pbb Deutsche Pfandbriefbank

-The pbb Group consists mostly of the parent company pbb. pbb has its registered offices in Munich/Garching, and is a leading European specialist bank for financing of investments in commercial properties and public infrastructure in Europe and the USA, focusing on Pfandbrief-eligible business.
+The pbb Group consists mostly of the parent company pbb. pbb has its registered offices in Munich/Garching, and is a leading specialist bank for financing of investments in commercial properties and public infrastructure in Europe and the USA, focusing on Pfandbrief-eligible business.
 The geographic focus within Europe is on Germany, France, the United Kingdom, the Nordic countries, on selected Central and Eastern European countries as well as on Spain and the Benelux countries.

 In its core markets, the pbb Group has a local presence and know-how throughout the entire process chain: with real-estate experts, specialists in real-estate law and financing experts right through to supporting the loan exposures.
-The pbb Group actively utilises this local expertise in order also to support its customers in the case of international transactions, whereby central decisions are always taken within Germany.
+The pbb Group actively utilises this local expertise in order also to support its customers in the case of international transactions, whereby central decisions are always taken by officers with Group responsibility.

-The central refinancing instrument is the Pfandbrief (covered bond). pbb is one of the largest Pfandbrief issuers in terms of outstanding volume and is thus simultaneously a major issuer of covered bonds in Europe.
-It issues mortgage Pfandbriefe which are secured by property charges as well as public Pfandbriefe which are secured by public sector receivables.
+pbb issues mortgage Pfandbriefe secured by property charges and public Pfandbriefe secured by public sector receivables and, measured in terms of outstanding volume, is one of the largest issuers of Pfandbriefe and is thus also an important issuer of covered bonds in Europe.
 The Pfandbrief market is characterised by high liquidity and a broad investor base (source: Verband Deutscher Pfandbriefbanken).

-The shares of pbb are listed in the Prime Standard of the regulated market of the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse) and are included in the MDAX® index.
+Since 16 July 2015, the shares of pbb have been listed in the Prime Standard of the regulated market of the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse).
+The shares are traded on the SDAX®.